-COOKEVILLE – Now that spring is here, more recreation opportunities await in Cookeville’s parks and facilities.
+COOKEVILLE – Now that warm weather is here, more recreation opportunities await in the City of Cookeville’s parks and facilities.
 To help people navigate between them, Cookeville Leisure Services – which maintains 10 city parks and natural areas, as well as several facilities – has a new map that depicts fun, colorful images of specific features within each destination.

 “This map was an exciting project,” local artist Matt Knieling, who designed the map, said.
 “I really feel it will be a boon to people trying to find all the fun opportunities in their community.”